Kitura/kitura.dev/en/starter/xcode.md

 Swift Package Manager can generate an Xcode project for you by reading your project's `Package.swift` file.
 It will automatically set up several targets that will be built using Xcode &mdash; note that when Xcode builds the project it is not using `swift build`, rather it uses its internal build process.

 > Before starting this, make sure you can successfully build and run your Kitura app from the command-line using `swift build`.
-Also, install the xcodeproj gem using `gem install xcodeproj`.

 1. Go to your project directory where you have your `Package.swift` file
 2. Run `swift package generate-xcodeproj`